NCERT History Class 10 | India and the World of Print – Concept

 • Teachers relied on memory to dictate portions of texts, and students transcribed them, resulting in literacy without actual reading experience for many.

-Print Comes to India
+Print Comes to India Class 10 Notes

-1. Introduction of Printing Press in Goa:
+1. Introduction of the Printing Press in Goa:

 • Portuguese missionaries brought the printing press to Goa in the mid-sixteenth century.

-• Jesuit priests printed tracts in Konkani, with around 50 books printed in Konkani and Kanara languages by 1674.
+• Jesuit priests printed tracts in Konkani, with around 50 books printed in Konkani and the Kanara languages by 1674.

 2. Printing in Tamil and Malayalam: